SPGryphons/GryphonCTF2017-Challenges/challenges/reverse/genesis/README.md

+> **DISCLAIMER:**
+> <br>
+> This challenge contains code that will attempt to initiate a connection to a remote IRC Server.
+You are adviced to analyse the source code before running the compiled binary.
+> <br><br>
+> As DISM Gryphons is not in control of the IRC Server, you agree to not hold DISM Gryphons responsible or liable for anything that happens resulting from this challenge.

 # Genesis
 As the first book in the Bible, Genesis is the mark of the beginning.
 This is a 5-part + 1-bonus challenge, every level should be represented as a different challenge but all should have the same Challenge Text.